rooka-ai/pairlegal_documentation/pairlegal-documentation/docs/AI.md

 # AI

 We offer options to customize the AI according to your needs.
-You can set your own provider of large language models, or set an overall tone and style of answers by selecting the appropriate system message.
+You can choose your preferred provider of large language models, or set an overall tone and style of answers by selecting the appropriate system message.
 Find more in the Settings tab.

 ## Chat